Big Ten football coaches push to play amid reports season will be postponed

 Over the past six days, the landscape of major college football, especially the Big Ten, has shifted.

-* On Wednesday, the Big Ten and other conferences announced their adjusted football schedules for this fall.
-However, Warren warned, “It’s a fluid situation.
+• On Wednesday, the Big Ten and other conferences announced their adjusted football schedules for this fall.
+However, Warren said: “It’s a fluid situation.
 There’s no guarantee that we will have fall sports or football season.”